Creamed Honey from Shelley, Idaho

 What is pasteurized honey?

 Honey consumed by children 12 months old and younger can be a problem.
-There is a rare bacteria called Clostridium botulinum whose spores can cause botulism, particularly in young children.
+There is a rare bacterium called Clostridium botulinum whose spores can cause botulism, particularly in young children.
 Boiling foods for 10 minutes or longer has been shown to kill these spores.
 The risk to young children is high enough that the CDC directs us to wait until children’s immune systems are stronger, so wait until after they are at least one year old.

 Final Word

 Keeping honey in your pantry is a wise choice.
 Not only does it serve as a natural sweetener and flavor enhancer, but it also provides many health benefits.
-I mentioned there are at least 20 reasons to keep honey in your pantry, but I’d love to know why you keep it in yours!
+I mentioned at least 20 reasons to keep honey in your pantry, but I’d love to know why you keep it in yours!
 May God Bless this World, Linda

 Copyright Images: Honey Being Poured AdobeStock_226346903 By Ivan, Honey In Glass Jars AdobeStock_217168361 By Ivan